Pete Overend Watts: Later career

 In January 2009 it was confirmed that Watts and the other original members of Mott the Hoople would reform for three 40th anniversary reunion concerts in October 2009.
 The reunion at the HMV Hammersmith Apollo, London, England was extended to five shows due to popular demand.

 In August 2009 American rock music group Mambo Sons released their double album Heavy Days featuring a song in tribute to him entitled "Overend Watts".

 In November 2013 Mott the Hoople again reunited, with Martin Chambers once again sitting in (for an ailing Buffin) on drums, for a series of UK gigs in Birmingham, Glasgow, Newcastle and Manchester, before concluding at the o2 in London.

-Before his death in 2017 Watts completed his solo album that he had been said he would make for over a decade.
-He said that as the album would be released after he died it would not be called "She’s Real Gone" as planned but changed to "He’s Real Gone".
+Before his death in 2017 Watts completed the solo album that he had said he would make for over a decade.
+Knowing that the album would be released after his death it would not be called "She’s Real Gone" as originally planned, but instead titled "He’s Real Gone".